Anshul-007/HyprLock_installer/README.md

     │   └── songdetail.sh
     └── user.jfif
     ```

+## Credits
+This project is possible by all the open source projects and big thanks to [Mr. Vivek Rajan](https://github.com/MrVivekRajan/Hyprlock-Styles) for all the styles

 ## License
 This project is licensed under the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html), since some of the style are derived from other GPL-licensed repositories.